 Advanced routing overview

 When you create a queue, you can set the routing method and, for those that support it, skills evaluation methods.
-Genesys Cloud offers the following routing methods: standard, bullseye, and preferred agent routing.
+Genesys Cloud offers the following routing methods: standard, predictive routing, bullseye, and preferred agent routing.

 - Standard routing sends interactions to agents based on the skills evaluation method you select.

 - Bullseye routing also sends interactions to agents according to the selected skills evaluation method, but includes expansion parameters that adjust the routing target pool over time.
+Predictive routing and preferred agent routing use different methods to identify the agents used for routing.

 - Preferred agent routing routes to preferred agents first, and also according to the bullseye routing rules that you configure.

-Preferred agent routing and bullseye routing are optional settings.
+Predictive routing, preferred agent routing and bullseye routing are optional settings.

 Preferred agent routing